jrenaud90/TidalPy/Documentation/utilities_x/classes_x.md

 The binary record is 24 bytes plus the model name: the 20-byte header, the name length as a `uint32_t`, then the UTF-8 name bytes.

-## Checking physics-model config keys
+## Checking physics-model Config Keys

 `check_config_keys(config, accepted_keys, family)` is the guard every `make_*` factory runs before building a model.
 It raises `ValueError` for any key that no model in the family reads, always accepts `model` so a `get_config_dict()` result can be passed straight back, and names the closest accepted key for each rejected one.
 That last part matters because the most common mistake is a missing unit suffix, such as `solidus` for `solidus_k`.